seaside1/jrule/README.md

 will be automatically compiled and loaded into OpenHAB when the addon is started.
 The syntax for rules as well as the design and thinking behind the addon is to provide something that is similar to Rules DSL but more powerful and customizable.

 # Limitations
-- Currently only working for OpenHab installations under Linux / Unix Operating Systems, not supported in Windows (for rules development its fine to use windows)
+- Currently only working for OpenHAB installations under Linux / Unix Operating Systems, not supported in Windows (for rules development its fine to use windows)
 - Not supporting OH3 GUI rules, script actions and script conditions

 # Why?